Species Introduction

 Q: What water parameters do Red Marble Swordtails require?

-Red Marble Swordtails prefer slightly alkaline water with a pH range of 7.0 to 8.0.
-The water hardness should be between 10-30 dGH, emulating their natural habitat.
-Optimal temperature ranges from 24°C to 28°C. Regularly test your water parameters to ensure stability, as fluctuations can stress these fish.
-Conduct partial water changes of 10-15% weekly to maintain water quality and remove toxins.
-Using a quality water conditioner can also help eliminate harmful substances.
+Red Marble Swordtails prefer slightly alkaline water with a pH of 7.0 to 8.0.
+The water hardness should range from 10 to 30 dGH.
+Ideal temperature settings are between 24°C to 27°C, which mimics their natural habitat in Central America.
+Regular testing of water parameters is essential to ensure a healthy environment.
+Conduct partial water changes weekly to maintain water quality and reduce harmful toxins.

 ✓ Expert Tip

-Invest in a reliable water testing kit to keep track of your aquarium’s parameters effectively.
+Invest in a reliable water testing kit to monitor these parameters accurately.

 Q: How often should I feed Red Marble Swordtails?